What Happens If You Go Over Your Fat Macros (Is This Bad?)

 To understand your fat intake and whether you are consuming too much, consider these guidelines:

-Our body needs healthy fats as they help minimise the risk of heart disease and high cholesterol, promote cell growth and support brain function.
+Our body needs healthy fats as they help minimize the risk of heart disease and high cholesterol, promote cell growth, and support brain function.

 So consuming excessive amounts of fat, even if it is the healthy variety, may still cause health issues, affect your body composition or impact your fitness goals.